-- If the family home is going to be sold, how will the proceeds be divided?
-Remember that, even if the home is owned in one person’s name, you both own it equally.
+- If the family home is going to be sold, how will the money from the sale be divided?

 - Will you do it all at once or in stages?
 Some couples make a short-term and a long-term agreement to fit in with the needs of the family.
 For example, some couples (who can afford to) agree that one partner will stay in the home with the children until the children have left school, and then sell the house and divide the proceeds.

 - Remember even if you move out, if your name is still on the tenancy or the mortgage you are still legally responsible for paying the rent/mortgage.